 The keel for the second ship in class, LCU-L52, was laid in April 2013.
 The ship was launched in September 2014 and commissioned in August 2017.

 The third and fourth LCU vessels, LCU 53 and LCU 54, were launched in January 2015 and May 2015 respectively.
+LCU-L53 and LCU-L54 were commissioned into the Indian Navy in April 2018 and May 2018 respectively.
 L 55, the fifth LCU in class, was floated out in December 2015.

 In March 2016, the sixth ship named L 56, was launched, while L 57 was floated out in November 2016.
-The keel for the last and eighth LCU in class, L 58, was laid in August 2015 and the vessel was first used in December 2016.
+The keel for the last and eighth LCU in class, L 58, was laid in August 2015 and the vessel was launched in December 2016.